 Once you have installed and activated EWWW Image Optimizer, you’ll want to open it and click on the bulk optimize tool.
 Depends on how many images are on your website, it can take a few minutes to complete the process.
-Afterward, any new images you upload on to your website will be automatically compressed.
+Afterward, any new images you upload to your website will be automatically compressed.

 Method #2: Choosing a theme that is mobile-friendly.
 I don’t recommend changing your theme too often because that can affect your scoring on search engines.

 However, if you are brand new, you should invest some time into choosing the right theme before adding content.

 Method #3: Invest in a caching tool.
 For those of you who are operating a WordPress website.
 It doesn’t hurt to get yourself a cache plugin like WP Rocket.

 Method #4: Host your WordPress website on Wealthy Affiliate.
 A feature known as SiteSpeed is available to people who host their WordPress website on Wealthy Affiliate.

 It is a fully automated feature and can be applied with a simple click of a button.

 Besides, SiteSpeed, you will also receive FREE Site SSL and SiteSpam which would normally cost you at least $100.00 in addition to your regular website hosting.

 Out of these 3 options, the last one will cost you a monthly payment of $49.00, but it includes services like SiteSpeed, SiteSpam, Free SSL for a lifetime, which would normally cost you a lot more elsewhere.

 Wealthy Affiliate also provides you with training courses, community support, webinars, classes, boot camp courses, host up to 50 websites, keyword and niche research tool, and much more from Wealthy Affiliate.